How to Take Steps Toward to a Happy Retirement

 Perhaps you have a hobby that always fell to the wayside during your working years.
 Whatever you may have on your life list of things to do during your retirement years, start thinking about it before you retire.

 Why It's Important

 No matter your personality, studies have shown that retirees who keep a busy schedule with three to four regular activities and who maintain their relationships and social interaction tend to lead happier retirements.

-That all may sound well and good, but are you having some difficulty thinking about what those plans might looks like.
-Here's a few retirement activity ideas to get your brainstorming started.
+That all may sound well and good, but it is not uncommon if you are having some difficulty thinking about what those plans might look like.
+Here are a few retirement activity ideas to get your brainstorming started.

-Doing good by helping others can not only fill the day, but more importantly it can create the meaning that people of all ages crave.
-Whether by becoming more active in an organization you lightly participated in during your working years or by seeking out new associations to donate your time to, you can take advantage of the skills and talents honed throughout your career for the benefit of others.
+Doing good by helping others can not only fill the day but more importantly, it can create the meaning and purpose that people of all ages crave.
+Whether by becoming more active in an organization you may have participated in during your working years or by seeking out new associations to donate your time to, you can take advantage of the skills and talents honed throughout your career for the benefit of others.

 Exerting yourself physically and mentally helps keep you healthy during your working years.
 The same is true during retirement.
 If you weren't a gym nut during your 40's, you certainly don't have to start going to the gym or attend a yoga class every day in your sixties (though you may find that you'd like to start now with greater free time).
 Still, make sure to keep the body flexible and strong.
 Similarly, engaging in intellectual conversations and solving puzzles helps keep your mind fresh.